bendews/smartthings-daikin-wifi/README.md

 - Ability to set desired temperature
 - Ability to set desired mode (Auto, Cool, Heat, Dry, Fan)
 - Seperate temperatures for each mode
+- See indoor environment temperature
-- See current environment temperature
+- See outdoor environment temperature
 - Adjustment of fan direction (Horizontal, Vertical and "3D")
 - Adjustment of fan rate (0-5, Auto, Silence)

-Future revisions will also add a parameter for viewing the outside temperature
+- Fahrenheit and Celsius support

 ## To Install